XDC-Community/docs/get-started/dev-environment/remix.md

 #### Deploying Custom Smart Contract and Verifying

-In the video we are injecting web3 into Xinfin Remix, creating a custom contract an deploying into the testnet, verify it's source on the textnet explorer
+In the video we are injecting web3 into Xinfin Remix, creating a custom contract an deploying into the testnet, verify it's source on the testnet explorer

 the [contract](https://explorer.apothem.network/address/xdcb1dd29f0e84a8d4131ce4ed7d3d812e51804e34d#readContract) in fact